micmejia/bible-dump/NKJV/Matthew/Matt 22.md

 So he said to him, 'Friend, how did you come in here without a wedding garment?'
 And he was speechless.

 ###### 13
-Then the king said to the servants, 'Bind him hand and foot, [^b]take him away, and cast _him_ into outer darkness; there will be weeping and gnashing of teeth.'
+Then the king said to the servants, 'Bind him hand and foot, take him away, and cast _him_ into outer darkness; there will be weeping and gnashing of teeth.'

 ###### 14
 "For many are called, but few _are_ chosen." ## The Pharisees: Is It Lawful to Pay Taxes to Caesar?